 With partition software such as NIUBI Partition Editor, you can shrink C drive and generate Unallocated space on the left side, then extend system reserved partition with Server 2012 Disk Management or 3rd party software.

 It requires server reboot to shrink or move C drive with any partition software.

 Steps to extend system reserved partition on Windows Server 2012 (R2):

-Download NIUBI Partition Editor, right click C drive and select “Resize/Move Volume”.
+Step 1: Download NIUBI Partition Editor, right click C: drive and select "Resize/Move Volume".

 Drag the left border towards right, or enter an amount in the box behind "Unallocated space before" in the pop-up window.

-Click OK, C drive is shrank and Unallocated space is generated next to the system reserved partition.
+Click OK, C drive is shrank and Unallocated space is generated behind the system reserved partition.